-Victoria: Brothel prostitution was legalised in Victoria in 1994 with the Prostitution Control Act 1994.
+Although it was tacitly tolerated earlier, the first legislation to legalise brothel prostitution in Victoriawas passed in 1984, via the Planning (Brothels) Act 1984.
+Significant attention over the ensuing decade led to the Prostitution Control Act 1994.
 In 2011, the act was amended through the Sex Work and other Acts Amendment Bill and it is now referred to as the Sex Work Act 1994.
 Brothels are regulated through Consumer Affairs Victoria (as are, for example, estate agents and motor vehicle traders).
 Street prostitution remains illegal.
-The aim of the legislation was to remove the criminal element in the industry, especially the use of underage and trafficked women, and to provide better regulation.
+The aim of legalisation was to remove the involvement of organised crime in the industry and to protect women through regulation and licensing.
+There is widespread agreement that legalisation has failed.

-NSW: Prostitution in NSW is decriminalised, with brothels coming under local council planning regualtions like any other business.
-Some activities remain illegal, such as child prostitution.
-The details of prostitution related offences are found in the Summary Offences Act 1988 (Part 3).
+Prostitution in NSW is decriminalised, with brothels coming under local council planning regulations like any other business.
+This process began in 1979 with the Prostitution Act 1979, which decriminalised both soliciting and ‘the offence of being a reputed prostitute on premises habitually use for prostitution’.
+Several variations were made to the regulation of prostitution over the following decades, until the Disorderly Houses Amendment Act 1995, which decriminalised brothel prostitution and moved brothels into the sphere of local planning.
+Some activities remain illegal, such as the exploitation of children in prostitution.
+The details of prostitution-related offences are found in the Summary Offences Act 1988 (Part 3).
 The Brothels Legislation Amendment Act 2007 is the legislation that guides local councils in overseeing brothel operations.
 The NSW Department of Planning issued a useful guide to the act.

-West Australia: Prostitution in this state comes under the Prostitution Act 2000.
+Prostitution in this state comes under the Prostitution Act 2000.
 While prostitution itself is legal, many activities associated with it, such as brothels, soliciting in a public place and pimping, are illegal.
-The Prostitution Bill 2011 was introduced to regulate the industry and allow brothels in non residential area.
-Following a period of consultation it was presented, with changes, in parliament in Nov 2011.
-It failed to gain majortity support.
+The Prostitution Bill 2011 was introduced to regulate the industry and allow brothels in non-residential area.
+Following a period of consultation, it was presented, with changes, in parliament in Nov 2011.
+It failed to gain majority support.

-ACT: Prostitution was decriminalised in 1992 with the passage of the Prostitution Act 1992.
-Brothels and escort agencies are legal but must be registered, as must the prostitutes, through the Office of Regulatory Services A major review of the legislation took place in 2011 and the report was presented in 2012.
+Prostitution was decriminalised in 1992 with the passage of the Prostitution Act 1992.
+Brothels and escort agencies are legal but must be registered, as must the prostituted persons, through the Office of Regulatory Services.
+A major review of the legislation took place in 2011 and the report was presented in 2012.
 No changes have yet been made.